New Silk Roads - Tekla Aslanishvili and Orit Halpern - Scenes from a Reclamation

 1.1 the cultivation of waste land or land formerly under water.1

-On the shores of the Black Sea in the west of Georgia lies the resort town and small fishing village of Anaklia.
+On the shores of the Black Sea, in the west of Georgia, lies the resort town and small fishing village of Anaklia.
 On first glance, it appears unremarkable; a muddy plain and a few small houses.
-But in the decades after the fall of the Soviet Union, this space has risen to prominence as a central staging ground in an experiment to envision the future of the country.
-These ambitions have manifested themselves through a series of speculative designs to create a smart city and a deep sea port out of the existing wetlands of the area.
-This new port and city are envisioned to “reclaim” Georgia’s place as a critical node in global trade and geopolitics; a position that it was imagined to have once had when the Silk Roads of the pre-modern era existed.
-Today, this project envisions a future where Georgia will become central to the Belt Road Initiative (BRI).
-This dream of a new Silk Road, however, predates the Chinese announcement of BRI, and demonstrates the deeper and complex histories that feed Georgia’s contemporary fetish for logistics.2
+But in the decades since the fall of the Soviet Union, this space has risen to prominence as a central staging ground in an experiment to envision the future of the country.
+These ambitions have manifested themselves through a series of speculative designs to create a smart city and a deep sea port out of the existing wetlands.
+This new port and city are envisioned to “reclaim” Georgia’s place as a critical node in global trade and geopolitics; a position that it was imagined to have once had when the Silk Roads of the pre-modern era still existed.
+Today, this project envisions a future in which Georgia has become central to the Belt and Road Initiative (BRI).
+This dream of a new Silk Road, however, predates the Chinese announcement of the BRI, and demonstrates the deeper and complex histories that feed Georgia’s contemporary fetish for logistics.2

-The act of dredging, or “reclaiming” land serves as a metaphor, practice, and image to think through our logistical present.
+The act of dredging, or “reclaiming,” land serves as a metaphor, practice, and image to think through our logistical present.
 As a term, it signifies a logic that defines an emerging world order.
 As an engineering practice, it is a term that defines the grafting of land, usually from the sea.
-Among the most common reasons for this activity in our present is the reconstruction of territory lost to sea level rise, the creation of structures for geo-engineering, the construction of ports, real estate speculation, the strategic and military production of new territories, and the creation of new spaces for settlement in the face of rapid urbanization and demographic change.
+Among the most common reasons for dredging now are the reconstruction of territory lost to sea level rise, the creation of structures for geo-engineering, the construction of ports, real estate speculation, the strategic and military production of new territories, and the creation of new spaces for settlement in the face of rapid urbanization and demographic change.
 The term thus unifies climatic transformation, financialization, and post-Fordist political economies.
-As a political and historical concept, however, reclamation is more complex, and can be about many things ranging from returning or reasserting territorial rights or sovereignty to taking back or re-appropriating concepts, language, and identity.
+As a political and historical concept, however, reclamation is more complex, and can be about anything ranging from returning or reasserting territorial rights or sovereignty to taking back or re-appropriating concepts, language, and identity.
 In Anaklia, reclamation of the distant past has become the grounds for a speculative future, one that escapes all resource, material, and monetary limits.

 Anaklia (Anargia olim Heraclea), as depicted by Arcangelo Lamberti in Totius Colchidis, hodie Mengrelliae, a Corace Amne ad Phassim usque descriptio, 1654.